1980 British Lions tour to South Africa

-In 1980 the British and Irish Lions rugby union team toured South Africa (including one game in Windhoek, South West Africa, the future Namibia).
+In 1980 the British Lions rugby union team toured South Africa (including one game in Windhoek, South West Africa, the future Namibia).
 The tour was not a success for the Lions, as they lost the first three tests before salvaging some pride with a win in the fourth.
 The team did however win all their 14 non-international matches.
 The Lions were captained by Bill Beaumont.

 Political controversy

 The tour went ahead in the face of opposition from the British Government and groups opposed to sporting contact with the apartheid regime in South Africa.
 Britain was a signatory to the 1977 Gleneagles Agreement in which Commonwealth governments agreed to discourage sporting contacts with South Africa.
 The Government of the Republic of Ireland were also against the tour.
 The Four Home Unions committee which organises Lions tours decided to go ahead with the planned tour, despite this opposition, in November 1979 and the rugby unions of England (RFU), Ireland (IRFU), Scotland (SRU) and Wales (WRU) all approved the tour by January 1980.